In the early morning of June 23, 2004, an elderly woman found a dead man’s body in the yard of her house on Ninigret Avenue in Mashpee.

 In the trial, according to the court transcript, the prosecution used inconclusive DNA tests against Mr. Mathews, meaning that there was not enough DNA information to determine if the defendant’s or the victim’s profiles could be included or excluded.

-Blood samples taken from Mr. Mathews’ shorts were inconclusive when compared to Mr. Turner’s DNA.
+Blood samples taken from Mr. Mathews’ shorts were inconclusive when compared to Scott’s DNA.
 Swabs taken from Mr. Mathews’ hands, fingers and fingernails revealed a mixture of DNA from at least two sources, with Mr. Mathews himself being the main contributor.
 The second source did not contain enough DNA to make a conclusion, so it could not be determined whether the DNA profile matched Scott Turner.

 Likewise, swabs taken from Mr. Turner’s fingernails showed a mixture of DNA from at least three people, the major source being Mr. Turner himself.
 The two other profiles in the mixture were inconclusive to Mr. Mathews.